oracle/opengrok/CONTRIBUTING.md

 Asking questions via creating new Issue is fine also.

-When submitting a new Issue for what seems is a bug, please note the version you're running and ideally steps to reproduce.
+When submitting a new Issue for what seems is a bug, please note the versions (OpenGrok, Tomcat, Universal ctags etc.) you're running and ideally steps to reproduce.

 Make sure to add a comment line line to the changeset saying which Issue it is is fixing, e.g. 'fixes #XYZ' so that the issue can be automatically closed when the associated pull request is merged.